SikiGong/1/README.md

 # Pricing Sensitivity Model

-This repository includes a simple Python script that estimates the price elasticity of demand using a log-log linear regression model.
+This repository provides a lightweight Python script for estimating the price elasticity of demand using a log-log regression.
+The implementation relies only on the Python standard library so no additional packages are required.

 ## Files